mjburton8107/intermediate-sql-queries-afternoon/README.md

 ```

 * Get all invoices where the unit price on the invoice line is greater than $0.99

+SELECT *
+FROM Invoice
+WHERE InvoiceId IN
+(SELECT InvoiceId FROM InvoiceLine WHERE UnitPrice > 0.99)

 * Get all Playlist Tracks where the playlist name is Music

+SELECT *
+FROM PlaylistTrack
+WHERE PlaylistId IN
+(SELECT PlaylistId FROM Playlist WHERE Name = 'Music')

 * Get all Tracknames for playlistId 5

+SELECT Name
+FROM Track
+WHERE TrackId IN
+(SELECT TrackId FROM PlaylistTrack WHERE PlaylistId = 5)

 * Get all tracks where the genre is comedy

+SELECT *
+FROM Track
+WHERE GenreId IN
+(SELECT GenreId FROM Genre WHERE Name = 'Comedy')

 * Get all tracks where the album is Fireball

+SELECT *
+FROM Track
+WHERE AlbumId IN
+(SELECT AlbumId FROM Album WHERE Title = 'Fireball')

 * Get all tracks for the artist queen Queen (2 nested subqueries)

+SELECT Name FROM Track
+WHERE AlbumId IN
+(SELECT AlbumId FROM Album WHERE ArtistId IN
+ (SELECT ArtistId from Artist WHERE Name = "Queen"))

 ## Practice updating Rows